What We Do

 Each member decides for herself how involved she would like to be.
 Some members choose simply to write a check and attend our Annual Meeting to participate in voting for thoroughly vetted nonprofit finalists.
 Others choose to become deeply involved in committee work – evaluating grants, conducting site visits, or planning our member education events.

-The Philanthropy Connection is proud to be a member of the Women’s Collective Giving Grantmakers Network (WCGN), a national network of 48 women’s collective giving groups.
-Together, over 10,000 women in the WCGN have given nearly $70 million to non-profit organizations throughout the US.
+We are honored to have been awarded the 2017 Silver Seal of Transparency by Guidestar, the largest source of information about non-profits, in recognition of our processes and financial transparency.
+The Philanthropy Connection is also proud to be a member of the Women’s Collective Giving Grantmakers Network (WCGN), a national network of 49 women’s collective giving groups.
+Together, over 10,000 women in the WCGN have given nearly $80 million to non-profit organizations throughout the US.